openhive-network/HAfAH/src/hive_fork/Readme.md

 3. trigger_name - trigger name
 4. function_name - function name called by the trigger

-#### hive.control_status
-Global information required by the extension functions and trigger
-1. back_from_fork - integral flag, which tell tell the system if back_from_fork is in progress

 Columns
 1. id - technical trick to do not allow to have more than one row
 2. back_from_fork - flag which indicated that back_from_fork is in progress